Crack in the Ground, Oregon

 Location: Four Craters Lava Field

-Amenities: Restroom, no drinking water
+Amenities: A restroom, no drinking water

 Activities: Hiking, nature viewing, photography